jschnab/linux-sysadmin/networking.md

 You can *flush* current rules from the firewall using the `-F` flag:

 ```
-$ sudo iptables -F
+$ sudo iptables -F <chain>
 ```

+Let's go through the simple task of configuring web and SSH access.
 When building firewall policies, it is useful to add a rule that will keep existing connections open.

 ```
 $ sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT
 ```

 We are using the `conntrack` module that provides extensions to the core functionality of `iptables`, and the `ctstate` command of this module to match packets based on how they are related to packets we have already seen.
 The `-A INPUT` will *append* the rule to the end of the chain.
 The `j ACCEPT` (jump) tells what to do with the packets that match.

 Now let's add two rules to accept SSH from our server and web connection from anywhere.